YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/faq.md

 ### How do I animate wavy text, like in Night In The Woods?

-Again, Yarn Spinner doesn't handle text rendering.
+Yarn Spinner doesn't handle text rendering.
 You'll need a separate wavy text system, like [Text Animator](https://assetstore.unity.com/packages/tools/gui/text-animator-for-unity-158707).

 ### How do I use Yarn Markup?